 On 4 June 1992, in Cluj-Napoca, Mihaela Nicolae participated in a peaceful demonstration organized on the occasion of President Ion Iliescu's visit to the city.
 She was summoned by the local police authorities on 30 June to sign a proces verbal in which she was accused of shouting insulting slogans against the President and fined 5,000 lei.
 Mihaela Nicolae denied that she had shouted "obscene" slogans and refused to sign the proces verbal or pay the fine.
-She was summoned to appear in court in Cluj-Napoca.
-On 14 May 1993 the court upheld the appeal of Mihaela Nicolae and repealed the fine.
+She has been summoned to appear in court in Cluj-Napoca where the hearing to replace the unpaid fine with a prison sentence has been postponed on 28 April 1993 for the third time.

-In March 1993, Amnesty International had written to the Romanian Government expressing its concern and pointing out that should Mihaela Nicolae and Sorin Ti_ei be imprisoned Amnesty International would consider them to be prisoners of conscience.
+In March 1993, Amnesty International wrote to the Romanian Government expressing its concern and pointing out that should Mihaela Nicolae and Sorin Ti_ei be imprisoned Amnesty International would consider them to be prisoners of conscience.